 BOOKS OF INTEREST

 Exciting news for everyone involved in and interested in women’s hockey!!
-Breaking the Ice by women’s hockey star Angela Ruggiero has just been released on Amazon.com and will soon appear in national bookstores.
+Breaking the Ice by women’s hockey star Angela Ruggiero is available on Amazon.com.
 Ms. Ruggiero has been named the best women’s ice hockey player in the world by Hockey News magazine and this is the first and only book to relate the story of her life and sports career.

 Without exaggeration, Angela’s record in her sport rivals that of any active athlete.
-She has played in six consecutive world championships for Team USA, will play in her third Olympic Games this February in Turin, and was a four-year star at Harvard University.
+She has played in six consecutive world championships for Team USA, has played in multiple Olympic Games, and was a four-year star at Harvard University.
 Amazingly, she is one of the very few athletes ever to be on championship teams at the college, international and Olympic levels.
 Many commentators consider her to be the best player ever in her sport.

 In addition to her brilliant sports record, Angela has excelled academically and has been involved in numerous humanitarian and charitable causes.
 She is a champion of women in sports and has founded the All-American Girl’s Hockey School.
 Breaking the Ice is an inspirational story for all girls and women who are striving to succeed in sports, school, career and life in general.
 Angela has always aimed high even in situations where her chances of success seemed slim.
 She overcame the strong resistance to girls in youth hockey and helped shape the rapid rise of the popularity of the sport for women.